The spectacular journey of discovery and first footprints of iwi history.

 The centre-piece is a 60-seat, 4-D theatre, where a 20-minute immersive theatre performance brings to life the voyage of Kupe, his battle with te wheke o Muturangi, and his placing of tohu and taniwha to hold the mauri of the harbour after his departure.
 Guides narrate the on-stage performance in front of five double-height screens.

-Interactive displays uncover the footprints of Kupe
+Uncovering the footprints of Kupe

 To finish, an 8-screen interactive gallery uncovers the ‘footprints of Kupe’ – the histories carried by his descendants through the navigators Nukutawhiti and Ruanui, and Ngāpuhi rangatira, Rāhiri.